MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod09/Lab_09.md

 # Module 9: Automating Integration with Azure Resources

 # Lab: Automating the Creation of Azure Assets using PowerShell and the Azure CLI

 ### Scenario

-Insert scenario here
+Now that you have created many of the resources that you will use in your Azure application, you have decided to automate the creation of your assets in Azure.
+Some of your administrators are Windows experts and would prefer to automate using PowerShell while others use Linux and would prefer to automate from the command line.
+Due to this requirement, you will try and implement automation using PowerShell and separately using a cross-platform CLI interface.

 ### Objectives

 After you complete this lab, you will be able to:

-- Task 1

-- Task 2

-- Task 3
+- Use Azure CLI to Create and Manage an Azure Web App

+- Use PowerShell to Create and Manage an Azure Storage Account

 ### Lab Setup

 - *Estimated Time*: 90 minutes

-For this lab, you will use the available host machine.
-Before you begin this lab, you must complete the following steps:
+Before starting this lab, you must complete the lab in Module 2.
+For the lab in this module, you will use the available host machine.
+Also, you must complete the following steps:

-1. Setup 1
+1. On the host computer, click **Start**, type **Remote**, and then click **Remote Desktop Connection**.

+1. In Remote Desktop Connection, provide the name of your virtual machine in the **Computer** box by using the following format:

+    -   **[Your VM IP Address]:[*Your VM RDP Port*]**

+    > **Note:** The name and port for your virtual machine might be saved in the Computer drop-down list.
+If this is the case, use this value instead of typing it in manually.
+If you are unsure about your virtual machine’s RDP port, use either of the Azure portals to find your virtual machine’s endpoints.
+The endpoint with the name **Remote Desktop** is the correct port for RDP.
+This port is randomized to protect your virtual machine from unauthorized access.

+1. In Remote Desktop Connection, click **Connect**.
+Wait until the RDP client accesses the virtual machine.

+1. If necessary, sign in by using the following credentials:

+    -   User name: **Student**

+    -   Password: **AzurePa$$w0rd**

+1. Verify that you received the credentials to sign in to the Azure portal from your training provider.
+You will use these credentials and the Azure account throughout the labs in this course.

 ## Exercise 1: Use Azure CLI to Create and Manage an Azure Web App

-### Scenario

-Insert Scenario here

-The main tasks for this exercise are as follows:

-1.

 #### Task 1: Preparing the Azure CLI Environment